SaemJeon/saemjeon.github.io/_posts/2019-05-26-how-to-create-github-page.md

 ---
-title: How To Create a Your Personal Webiste with GitHub Page and Jekyll
+title: How To Create Your Personal Webiste with GitHub Page and Jekyll
 tags: [Website]
 style:
 color: